jdhernandezS1/CI_PP5_E_COM/README.md

 13. Get Checkout details by Email.
 14. Bring the Payment details by Stripe Service.
 15. Get Recipe view with the Details.
+16. Have a User Functionaity: Login, Logout, Register.
-16. Confirm own Email by a email confirmation.
+17. Confirm own Email by a email confirmation.
 <hr>

 ### Site Owner

 As a site Owner, I want to:

-17. Add a product.
+18. Add a product.
-18. Delete product.
+19. Delete product.
-19. Edit/Update product.
+20. Edit/Update product.
-20. Add a category.
+21. Add a category.
-21. Delete category.
+22. Delete category.
-22. Edit/update category.
+23. Edit/update category.

 ##### Back to [top](#table-of-contents)